jifarquharson/rainfall-in-volcanic-regions/ReadMe.md

 Corresponding author: jifarq89@googlemail.com

-### This notebook performs all the analysis and plots figures for the research article _Volcanic hazard exacerbated by global warming–driven increase in heavy rainfall_ [submitted].
+### This notebook performs all the analysis and plots figures for the research article _Volcanic hazard exacerbated by future global warming–driven increase in heavy rainfall_ [submitted].

 #### Primary data are from nine general circulation models, obtained through Earth System Grid Federation servers, in particular the node hosted by the Lawrence Livermore National Laboratory https://esgf-node.llnl.gov/search/cmip5/.